didhd/didhd/README.md

 I think a lot about the gap between "demo that works" and "system you'd trust in production."
 Concretely, that means:

+- **[Foxl](https://foxl.ai)** - a personal AI agent that sits between Claude Code and Claude Cowork.
+It has a UI, but it can also touch your filesystem, automate browsers, run terminals, and manage scheduled tasks.
+I built it because I wanted Claude to be more than a chat window but didn't want to live in the terminal either.
+Skills and agent harness are defined as markdown (SKILL.md), so teaching the agent a new capability is just writing a file.
+I use it for ~80-90% of my daily work.
 - **Agent architectures** - multi-agent orchestration, tool use patterns, and the surprisingly hard problem of getting agents to know when they don't know something
 - **Developer experience** - I maintain [Amazon Bedrock Client for Mac](https://github.com/aws-samples/amazon-bedrock-client-for-mac),